manuchap/loco_templates/README.md

 # loco_templates
 Templates for LocomoticeCms

-Cheap Auth in liquid with users and sessions
+Cheap Auth in liquid with users and session types using public submission

+Dunno how safe it is actually ;-)